foxxmg/ember-semantic-test-helpers/README.md

 2. **invalidFor**, Not all elements are equal if your labels `[for=""]` targets an element that is not an HTML semantic form control, it is not aria compliant.

-if an element is found using a fallback strategy it is considered an error, the severity of that error can be configured. by default all rules are set to 1
+if an element is found using a fallback strategy, it is considered an error.
+The severity of that error can be configured by default and all rules are set to 1

 ```js
 import config from 'ember-semantic-test-helpers/test-support/config';